We are delighted to invite you to share in our joy as we unite in marriage.

 When in New York, you've got to see at least one show!
 There's always something good on Broadway, and the Met Opera season will be in full swing around the time of our wedding.

-If there's something in particular you're dying to see, we recommend getting advance tickets; but if you're not set on one and want to get cheap last-minute tickets, here are the tricks:
+If there's something in particular you're dying to see, we recommend getting advance tickets; but if you're not set on one and want to get cheap last-minute deals, here are the tricks:

 • Online Lotteries & Rush Tickets (up to 2 tickets):